 That is a different job from long-form SEO article production.
 Copy.ai can help with blog content, but I would not treat it as the main system for serious SEO publishing unless you already have a strong editorial workflow around it.

 Where it shines is speed and variation.
 Need ten headline directions?
 A few email angles?
 Several ways to describe the same product benefit?
-That is the kind of work where Copy.ai can save time.
+That is where Copy.ai can save time.
+It works better as a campaign variation tool than as the place where an important article should begin and end.

 Best for: Short-form marketing copy, content repurposing, and campaign variation.